RedisLabs/redislabs-docs/content/ri/using-redisinsight/api.md

 The client certificate and key details can be provided in two forms:

-1. If the certificate and key has already been used for a database before, the ID of that certificate can be provided directly.
+1. If the certificate and key has already been used for a database before, or [has been added separately](#add-tls-certificate-and-key-pair), the ID of that certificate can be provided directly.

     | Parameter                | Type    | Description                                                   |
     |--------------------------|---------|---------------------------------------------------------------|